 How can we incentivize students and workers at the HvA/UvA to throw their trash in the correct recycling bin in a way that’s clear and effortless?

-client: HvA Waste Management
+HvA Waste Management

 The Amsterdam University of Applied Sciences (AUAS) and the University of Amsterdam (UvA) are aiming to become more sustainable as the city of Amsterdam moves towards having a circular economy in 2030.
-However, exactly how trash needs be sorted in order to be recycled remains a confusing topic.
+However, exactly how trash needs to be sorted in order to be recycled remains a confusing topic.

-At the AUAS and UvA, about 75% of waste produced is incinerated.
+At the AUAS and UvA, about 75% of the waste produced is incinerated.
 As students and staff are confused about how to properly sort their trash, they end up putting their waste in the wrong bin, thus contaminating otherwise recyclable waste streams.
 The schools’ waste is collected and transported to recycling facilities but if the stream has become too contaminated, it cannot be recycled and needs to be transported to another facility to be incinerated.
 This process is expensive, ineffective, and it has negative consequences for the environment.

 The AUAS and UvA plan on changing the sorting process and switching to a new collection company that will be able to more efficiently recycle their waste.
 We were tasked with clarifying the new sorting process on the AUAS campus, instructing students and staff on how to sort their trash, and showing that the school is taking action towards becoming more sustainable.